montasirazad/softnio-task/README.md

 ### Assignment specification

-<p style='color:white;background-color:"orangered"'>Any external css library or framework is not used in both version.</p>
+<span style='color:white;background-color:"orangered"'>Any external css library or framework is not used in both version.</span>

 ## How to run